prrvchr/OAuth2OOo/source/OAuth2OOo/registration/PrivacyPolicy_en.md

 - [Nature and scope rights][24] for `mDriveOOo`.
 - [Nature and scope rights][25] for `eMailerOOo`.

+Use of the `Supplier` services through `OAuth2OOo` and/or `Extension`, may submit you to the Data Protection Policy of `Supplier`.
+It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.

-`Supplier` is solely responsible for the nature and scope of the rights over the data it collects, as described in its Data Protection Policy.
+`Supplier` is solely responsible for the nature and scope of the rights over the data it collects, as described in its Policy.

 ___
 ## Security of collected data:

 Since the data collected by `OAuth2OOo` and/or `Extension` is located on the `Computer`, **only the** `User` **is responsible for the security of the data collected**.

-Use of the `Supplier` services through `OAuth2OOo` and/or `Extension` may subject you to the data protection Policy of `Supplier`.
+Use of the `Supplier` services through `OAuth2OOo` and/or `Extension` may subject you to the Data Protection Policy of `Supplier`.
 It is the responsibility of the `User` to take knowledge of these Policy from the `Supplier` website.

 `Supplier` is solely responsible for the security of the data it collects as described in its Policy.